-- repayment of any notional, intergroup debt, - taxes and transaction costs in connection with the sale, - any fixed tobacco-related liabilities, and - any other liabilities or obligations (contingent or otherwise) of the Carolina Group (other than any tobacco-related contingencies or other tobacco-related costs or liabilities of any kind (by way of contract, tort, indemnity, guarantee or otherwise) which are not fixed tobacco-related liabilities, whether or not any such contingency, cost or liability would be deductible as a cost or expense or would qualify for treatment as a reserve under generally accepted accounting principles), including - -- indemnity or guarantee obligations, and - -- liabilities assumed for future purchase price adjustments.
+For purposes of these provisions, the term "Loews tobacco contingency reserves" means an amount retained by Loews which our board of directors from time to time determines in good faith should be retained for tobacco-related contingencies or other costs or liabilities of any kind (contingent or otherwise, by way of contract, tort, indemnity, guarantee or otherwise), whether or not any such contingency, cost or liability would be deductible as a cost or expense or would qualify for treatment as a reserve under generally accepted accounting principles.

-For purposes of these provisions, the term "Loews tobacco contingency reserves" means an amount retained by Loews which our board of directors from time to time determines in good faith should be retained for tobacco-related contingencies or other tobacco-related costs or liabilities of any kind (by way of contract, tort, indemnity, guarantee or otherwise), whether or not any such contingency, cost or liability would be deductible as a cost or expense or would qualify for treatment as a reserve under generally accepted accounting principles, in each case, other than fixed tobacco-related liabilities.
+For purposes of these provisions, the term "Lorillard tobacco contingency reserves" means an amount retained by Lorillard, Inc. or Lorillard Tobacco Company or any of their respective subsidiaries, which such entity's board of directors from time to time determines in good faith should be retained for tobacco-related contingencies or other costs or liabilities of any kind (contingent or otherwise, by way of contract, tort, indemnity, guarantee or otherwise), whether or not any such contingency, cost or liability would be deductible as a cost or expense or would qualify for treatment as a reserve under generally accepted accounting principles.